vkarnigin/twino-homework/README.md

 ## Local setup

-To run the app, simply execute the "run" Gradle task from build.gradle (i.e. "gradlew run" in the terminal).
+To run the app, simply execute the "run" Gradle task (i.e. "gradlew run" in the terminal).
 The app was tested on JDK 1.8.0_60.

 ## Usage